vimal-crypto/thozhan-voice-first-gov-assistant/README.md

-# Thozhan – Voice-First Tamil Government Assistant
+# Thozhan (தோழன்) - AI-Powered Voice Assistant for Tamil Government Schemes
 Thozhan is a **voice-first, vernacular-native assistant** that helps Tamil-speaking citizens discover and access government welfare schemes without needing to read, type, or navigate complex portals.
 It is designed as a reliable, contextual, and human-like guide rather than just another chatbot.

 ---